dialexa/pleco/README.md

 - [Known Limitations](#known-limitations)

 ## Overview
-The db-query-utils libraries provide helpful utilities to make querying on the database layer easier.
+The pleco libraries provide helpful utilities to make querying on the database layer easier.
 The library provides typescript types, GraphQL types, and Joi validation types for filtering, sorting, and paging as well as functions to perform those operations.